Sunil Chhetri: Kansas City

 In March 2010 it was announced that Chhetri was on trial with the Kansas City Wizards of Major League Soccer and that he had played during their pre-season games.
 He then formally signed for the team on 24 March 2010, becoming just the third Indian to play outside of South Asia and the first Indian to play in MLS.
 Peter Vermes, the head coach of the Wizards, was quoted as saying "One thing we really like about Sunil is that he's a crafty player.
 Technically he's very sharp, and he's a guy that has good attacking tendencies."

+On 4 April 2010, he scored a hat-trick in Kansas City Wizards’ reserves 5–0 victory over Evansville.
 On 14 April 2010, Chhetri made his debut for the Wizards in a U.S. Open Cup qualification play-in game against the Colorado Rapids.
 He started but earned a yellow card and was substituted out of the game at half-time; Kansas City lost the match 1–2.
 On 23 July 2010, it was announced that Chhetri would play in a mid-season friendly against Manchester United.
 The decision was criticised as a public relations exercise rather than one made on merit, as he had not yet played a league match.
 On 25 July 2010, Chhetri made an appearance for the Wizards against Manchester United, coming on as a substitute for Teal Bunbury in the 69th minute as Kansas City won the match 2–1.

 The next day, it was announced that Chhetri was to compete for the India national team until the end of the 2011 AFC Asian Cup.
 The Wizards (who had been renamed Sporting Kansas City) announced on 5 February 2011 that Chhetri had officially left the team.